MariuszRozycki/social-app/README.md

 ### The Login page:

 - The login page contains a login form with username and password fields

+Important!
+Adding a new user involves sending an object with the fields: username, email, and password (the user is NOT physically added to the database, but the API simulates the real process of adding a user.
+It returns an object with information that the registration was completed successfully or with an error).

+For logging, use: <br>
+"username": "adam",<br>
+"password": "1234"

 #### Login fail: